Philip Rashleigh (1729–1811): Scientific work

 Rashleigh's collection of minerals was remarkable for its various specimens of tin.
 Much is on display at the Royal Cornwall Museum, with portions at the Natural History Museum, and its most valuable portions are described in two volumes of Specimens of British Minerals from his cabinet (1797 and 1802).
 In the same collection are models in glass of the hailstones that fell on 20 October 1791, particulars of which, with the figured representations, are given, on Rashleigh's information, in King's Remarks on Stones fallen from the Clouds, pp. 18–20.
 He contributed antiquarian papers to the Archæologia, ix.
 187–8, xi.
 83–4, xii.
 414, but they were derided by Dr. John Whitaker as the work of an "amateur in antiquarianism".
 A paper by him on certain "alluvial deposits" at Sandrycock, Cornwall, is in the Transactions of the Royal Geological Society of Cornwall, ii.
 281–4, and a letter from him to E. M. Da Costa, on some English shells, is in the British Museum Addit.
 MS. 28541, f.
 196. He constructed a remarkable grotto at Polridmouth, near the family seat.
 In 1791 and 1792, Rashleigh sold 41 specimens from his collection to the Austrian collector Éléonore de Raab.

-Rashleigh was a regular correspondant with John Hawkins, patron of Martin Heinrich Klaproth, and William Gregor, discoverer of Titanium.
+Rashleigh was a regular correspondent with John Hawkins, patron of Martin Heinrich Klaproth, and William Gregor, discoverer of Titanium.
 They bought and sold minerals, patronised leading chemists and introduced european geological theories into the British Isles.
 Cleevely (2000) called these the "Trio of Cornish Geologists".